AdobeDocs/commerce-knowledge-base.en/help/announcements/adobe-commerce-announcements/2024-release-schedule.md

 Incorporating these strategy changes, our 2024 release calendar includes five releases which can be reviewed on our [Release Schedule](https://experienceleague.adobe.com/docs/commerce-operations/release/planning/schedule.html) on Experience League.

 We hope you use this schedule in your annual planning cycles to better prepare and allocate resources around these release windows.
-For more upgrade planning resources, visit our [Overview of the upgrade process](/docs/commerce-operations/upgrade-guide/overview.html) in our upgrade guide.
+For more upgrade planning resources, visit our [Overview of the upgrade process](/docs/commerce-operations/upgrade-guide/overview.html) in our Upgrade Guide.